Important Facts

 This might seem like an easy question but it is a bit tricky as you might give out a generic answer thereby missing the opportunity to stand out.
 Most of the candidates might prepare a generic answer applicable to all companies.
 You must not do that at all!
 Before going for the interview, do your research about the company and note down a few things that appeal to you.

 You could point out how the organization has opportunities for future growth and how can you contribute to it and learn from it at the same time.
-You must be specific so that the recruiter knows that you have made efforts of researching about the company.
+You must be specific so that the recruiter knows that you have made efforts to research the company.

 Recruiters look for candidates who are passionate about the job and are pursuing it not just to earn some cash.
 In this question, you have to answer why the job role is perfect for you and not the other way around.
 Once you are done elaborating why you love the job role, then you can share why you like the company.